NeekTheGiraffe/mancala-stars-backend/readme.md

 ## Future directions

+### Backend
 * Improve the "AI" (currently just randomly chooses a move)
 * Flesh out the lobby system and create public lobbies
+* Standardize and improve server-side logging

+### Frontend
+* Include lobby codes as links themselves, allowing users to just follow links instead of manually copying and pasting codes

+### Both
 * Embed the AI in the frontend code to play against them without Internet
-* Include lobby codes as links themselves, allowing users to just follow links instead of manually copying and pasting codes
 * Include more social features such as a live chat
+* Improve error messaging when the frontend is not connected to the Internet or passes an illegal command to the backend